Skip to main content

 PERMISSIONS—Authors must secure written permission to reuse or adapt any graphic elements (table, figure) from a previously published (online or in print) article or from any other source.
 Provide the letter of permission when submitting the manuscript, or indicate that permission will be provided, and cite the original source with the graphic element in the manuscript.
 Authors are responsible for acknowledging all information that has been published previously.

-MANUSCRIPT FORMAT—Manuscripts that do not adhere to the format described in this document will be returned to the author.
+MANUSCRIPT FORMAT—Manuscripts that do not adhere to the format described in this document will be returned to the author for revision.

 Abstract: Articles must include an abstract (200-350 words) that describes the main objective of the article, why this article is important to hematology oncology pharmacists, and what it adds to the current literature.